 This tiny powerhouse is a full-frame mirrorless digital camera boasting 26.2 megapixels and stacked with the new DIGIC 8 processor to give you ultra high definition 4K video.
 The portable camera is suitable for all kinds of lighting conditions with the ability to record in 4K with a wide range of sensitivities from ISO 100 to 40000 to deliver optimal output.

 The camera is extremely compact and flexible in its appearance when it comes to its form factor.
-According to their website, the Canon EOS RP Mirrorless Digital Camera is their most compact EOS model till date.
+According to their website, the Canon EOS RP Mirrorless Digital Camera is their most compact EOS model to date.

 This camera bundle is quite similar to the Canon EOS R. Included in this package is the E17 charger which charges the camera’s LP E17 lithium-ion battery.
 The Altura neck strap is useful for taking steady and sharp photos and comes in handy at times when you’re travelling.